 Bottom Line: I would not recommend Opti Greens 50 to any of my clients or readers based on my lack of results using the product as well as my analysis of the nutrition facts.
 It’s simply not worth the money, and in my experience, doesn’t work.

 What does Opti Greens 50 do?

 What does Opti Greens 50 do for you?
-It provides you with a combination of non gmo fruits and vegetables, organic grasses and greens, algae, & vitamins and minerals in order to produce health benefits for your immune system, digestive system, gut microbiome, and gastrointestinal health.
+It provides you with a combination of non gmo fruits and vegetables, organic grasses and greens, leafy greens, algae, & vitamins and minerals in order to produce health benefits for your immune system, digestive system, gut microbiome, and gastrointestinal health.
 Note: the supplement is designed to produce these health benefits, but whether or not it can produce them is a different story.